tylert/tylert.github.io/source/core/pikvm.md

 Web default login is: 'admin' with password 'admin' SSH default login is: 'root' with password 'root'

-Look under \"pages\" in the GitHub repo for additional documentation.
+Look under 'pages' in the GitHub repo for additional documentation.

 # USB-C OTG + Power Splitter